ton-community/contract-verifier-backend/README.md

 Binaries can be acquired (precompiled) from [ton-binaries](https://github.com/ton-defi-org/ton-binaries) repo or from the official [ton repo](https://github.com/ton-blockchain/ton).

+Fiftlib can also be acquired from the same repo.

 #### Heroku

 Currently deployed on heroku, using the [func compilation buildpack](https://github.com/ton-defi-org/heroku-buildpack-func-compiler/).